angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 <row variant="pile">{{!DA}} {{!LED}} {{!SW}} {{!LP}} {{!TO}}</row>

-If you are low on resources you can utilise the above pile using {{Consider}} in conjunction with {{Deep Analysis}}.
+If you are low on resources you can utilise the above pile using :card[Consider] in conjunction with :card[Deep Analysis].
 Consider allows you to put Deep Analysis into your graveyard and draw the Lion's Eye Diamond.
 You can then cast the Deep Analysis with Flashback using the Diamond mana.
 This allows you to then draw into additional mana and the Oracle.
 You can replace Petal with Cavern of Souls